ARM-software/ethos-n-driver-stack/README.md

  _Note: The Android build folder is the same folder that you put the Android NN driver._

-After you install the Android NN driver with Arm NN in Android, install the Ethos-N driver stack:
+After you install the Android NN driver with Arm NN in Android, install the Ethos-N driver stack using the setup_android.sh script.
+You can edit the paths in the script and execute it, or use the script as reference if you create your own script.
+The script performs the following steps:

 1. The code in armnn-ethos-n-backend is an Arm NN backend which is built by Arm NN.
-For Arm NN to build the backend, you must create a symbolic link from the Arm NN src backend folder to the Ethos-N NPU backend folder:
+For Arm NN to build the backend, a symbolic link is needed from the Arm NN src backend folder to the Ethos-N NPU backend folder:

     ```sh
     ln -s ../../../../ethos-n-driver-stack/armnn-ethos-n-backend ../android-nn-driver/armnn/src/backends/ethos-n
     ```

-2. The Ethos-N kernel module is treated as a pre-build by the Android build and the Ethos-N kernel module must be built before proceeding.
-To build the Ethos-N kernel module, see the instructions in setup_android.sh.
+2. Build the Ethos-N kernel module, which will be treated as a pre-built by the Android build.

 3. Update device.mk with instructions to include Arm NN Ethos-N backend and add Ethos-N kernel module and firmware